navarro-david/EverythingInBetween-Gatsby-v2/README.md

 Bootstrapped from [ChanceTheDev](https://chancethedev.com).
 Built with React, Gatsby, Emotion, TypeScript and this [Buzzsrout Gatsby Plugin](https://www.gatsbyjs.org/packages/gatsby-source-buzzsprout/)

+**Note:** This repository is no longer maintained.
+This is just a public version of the site's repository.

 ## About the Podcast

 A Christian podcast where we sit down with a variety of people to discuss stories, beliefs, theology, and everything in between.
 Our mission is to have a conversation with people that have varying opinions and beliefs, and maybe even shorten the distance between us.